Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 A verification tool is only as good as its error messages.
 Telling a user "Assertion Failed" is useless.
-We need to provide a concrete packet that triggers the failure, and explain *why* it triggers it.
+We need to provide a concrete input that triggers the failure, and explain *why* it triggers it.

 === Minimal Counterexamples

-Because we use BDDs, we have the set of *all* failing packets (the set of valuations that satisfy the negation of the property).
+Because we use BDDs, we have the set of *all* failing inputs (the set of valuations that satisfy the negation of the property).
 However, showing a BDD to a user is not helpful.
 We want to present the *simplest* counterexample.

 We define "simplest" using a cost function:
-+ *IPv4* is simpler than IPv6.
++ *Small integers* are simpler than large ones.
-+ *Zero flags* are simpler than set flags.
++ *False flags* are simpler than true flags.
-+ *Standard ports* (80, 443) are simpler than random high ports.
++ *Standard values* (0, 1) are simpler than random large values.
 + *Unconstrained variables* should be ignored (don't care).

 This corresponds to finding the *shortest path* to the `true` terminal in the BDD, where edge weights are determined by the "complexity" of the variable assignment.